Wondering how those inches slowly creeped on? Let’s ask her….

 Processed food : Is now starting to hit the stores.
 You have found the salvation you need from trying to make it all work.
 Cooking has now become a little easier and you embrace every product that hits the market.
 Bottled BBQ sauce?
 Yes, Please!

 Updated Food Pyramid: The government has now made it easier to meal plan.
 Who cares about fat, sugar, and calories?
 The scientific doctors approved this right?
 You no longer have to worry.
 The processed foods have it all figured out for you.

 TV- Finally you get to sit down.
 Tired aren’t you from all the chores, work, and trying to please everyone.
 You no longer have to go out and visit the neighbors for an evening walk.
 They will come to you.
 Who needs exercise?
-Kids get the bikes out of the yard.
-Tarzan if getting ready to come on.
+Kids, get the bikes out of the yard.
+Tarzan is getting ready to come on.